 - Be sure to reduce your risk of falling.
-Review the "Safety in the Home" section of this book. - When sitting down for a prolonged period of time, recline and rest with your feet elevated and avoid crossing your legs. - Do not smoke. - Do not have more than one alcoholic drink per day, as too much alcohol can interfere with how the medication works in your body. - Take extra precautions outdoors and on wet surfaces.
+Review the "Safety in the Home" section of this book. - When sitting down for a prolonged period of time, recline and rest with your feet higher than your heart and avoid crossing your legs. - Do not smoke. - Do not have more than one alcoholic drink per day, as too much alcohol can interfere with how the medication works in your body. - Take extra precautions outdoors and on wet surfaces.